-Prices soar as Yemen's rival central banks tussle
+Prices soar as Yemen's rival central banks tussle away from the battlefield

 Yemeni security guard Riyad Qassem is struggling to feed his family in the southern port city of Aden, where the price of the staple 'rooti' loaf of bread has soared 50 percent in a month and its portion halved in size.

 "It can't even feed a child now," the father of three said of the loaf that now sells for 30 riyals, up from 5 riyals it cost at the start of Yemen's six-year war.

 Fighting may have reached a bloody stalemate but away from the north-south frontline a battle between rival central banks has splintered the currency and helped send prices soaring.

 Spiralling inflation has compounded the misery in a country where most of the 29 million people rely on aid to stay alive.

 Yemen's economy was fragile even before the war erupted in 2014, but the International Monetary Fund now describes it as facing "an acute economic and humanitarian crisis".